 Other policies that you may include are:

-The above list is illustrative and not solely inclusive, but a manual must always be kept current and up-to-date.
+The above list is illustrative and not solely inclusive, but a handbook must always be kept current and up-to-date.